cjpvanderwouden/fuel-optimal-PDG-convex/README.md

 ## Overview

-This project solves the problem of landing a rocket optimally—minimizing fuel consumption while satisfying safety and physical constraints.
+This project solves the problem of landing a rocket optimally.
+Minimizing fuel consumption while satisfying safety and physical constraints.
 The key insight is that the inherently non-convex problem (due to minimum thrust constraints) admits a **lossless convexification**: relaxing the equality constraint to an inequality yields a second-order cone program (SOCP) whose optimal solution satisfies the original constraint.

 ### Key Features